jlelse/kis3/README.md

 `ref`: filter referrers containing the string provided, so `word` filters out all refferers that don't contain `word`

 `ua`: filter user agents containing the string provided, so `Firefox` filters out all user agents that don't contain `Firefox`

+`os`: filter operating systems containing the string provided, so `Windows` filters out all operating systems that don't contain `Windows`

 `bots`: filter out bots (`0`) or show only bots (`1`)